 The reaction phase is slightly longer.
 First, other players play their cards, trying to select one, that best matches the sentence of the storyteller.

-Players then bet upon which picture was the storytellers.
-Whoever guesses correctly, gets 3 points and storyteller also gets 3 points.
+Players then bet upon which picture was storyteller’s.
+Whoever guesses correctly, gets 3 points and the storyteller also gets 3 points.
 As a bonus, you get one point for every vote for your cards.

-In a special case, where no-one or everyone guesses the card, storyteller scores no points (as a punishment for giving an irrelevant or a too accurate clue) and everyone else gets 2 points.
+In a special case, where no one or everyone guesses the card, the storyteller scores no points (as a punishment for giving an irrelevant or too accurate clue) and everyone else gets 2 points.